 The initial employee engagement questions are followed by additional ‘driver questions’ to help companies to determine what is influencing their engagement.
 These are based on the 14 drivers of employee engagement – such as autonomy, reward and growth, which have been found to affect human motivation in the majority of workplaces — regardless of industry or size.
 Employees answer each question on a scale of 0 to 10, and are also given the opportunity to leave confidential comments.

 Additionally, if you want to focus on one particular area, like attrition, there’s also custom question sets available.

 Calculate your Employee Net Promoter Score

 The next step is interpreting your results.

 Responses can be divided into three groups: Detractors (scores from 0 to 6), Passives (scores from 7 to 8) and Promoters (scores from 9 to 10).
 Detractors represent the employees that are either unhappy or need more support.
-Passive employees, while not disengaged, may have some concerns that are holding them back from realising their full potential at work.
+Passive employees, while not disengaged, may have some concerns that are holding them back from realizing their full potential at work.
 Promoters, meanwhile, are motivated, enthusiastic and bring their full selves to work.

 If a number of people give a low score in response to a particular question, such as ‘I have the materials and equipment I need to do my job well’, then you know this is an area that needs attention.

 Peakon gives you two ways to view your engagement scores on its dashboard: Your score can either be measured as an average on a 0-10 scale, or using the NPS scale, which ranges from -100 to 100.